MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-landing-zone.md

 The foundation landing zone lays the groundwork for a complex environment in a decomposed manner.
 This edition provides a set of simple capabilities.
 You can extend the capabilities by adding other modules or layering other landing zones on top of it.

-Layering your landing zones is a good practice for decoupling systems, versioning each component that you're using, and allowing fast innovation and stability for your infrastructure as code deployment.
+It's a good practice to layer your landing zones.
+That practice helps decouple systems, version each component that you're using, and allows fast innovation and stability for your infrastructure-as-code deployment.

 Future reference architectures will demonstrate this concept for a hub and spoke topology.